Sleeping Through the Night and Getting Baby on a Schedule

 Consolidating Feeds During the Day to Help Baby Sleep Through the Night

-The most crucial first step to getting on schedule and getting babies sleeping restfully through the night is ensuring they’re taking larger, consistent feeds during the day.
-This means giving 4 consistent feeding sessions (milk every 4 hours) with one last “dreamfeed” around 10:00p.
+A crucial step to getting on schedule and sleeping through the night is ensuring infants are taking larger, consistent feeds during the day.
+This means giving 4 consistent feeding sessions (milk every 4 hours) with one last “dreamfeed” around 10:00pm.

 So how exactly do we consolidate feeds and transition baby to a 4 hour feeding schedule?